The Rule of Law is foundational to resilient democratic societies.

 Image

-• Ghana: USAID assistance enabled the Ghanaian judiciary to gain greater control over its funding.
-Today, they regularly advocate for increased resource allocations and participate fully in executive and legislative action affecting their budget.
+Ghana: USAID assistance enabled the Ghanaian judiciary to gain greater control over its funding and to continue to regularly advocate for increased resource allocations.
 Judicial officers now justify and defend allocations before the relevant parliamentary committees.
-Additionally, with USAID support, the judiciary continues to increase its ability to conduct judicial review and legislative oversight and engage with several critical bodies, including the Parliament and the Ghana Audit Service.
+Also, the judiciary continues to increase its ability to conduct judicial review and legislative oversight, engaging with the Parliament and the Ghana Audit Service.

 Image